 Set specific ongoing goals that will define who you are as a customer service team in the long-term.
 Also be specific about the standards you set.

-What are the key performance indicators you’ll measure, and what results are acceptable?
+What are the KPIs you’ll measure, and what results are acceptable?

 When you’ve hashed out the details, write up a specific set of standards that apply to each facet of the work.
 Make a separate, concise list of your overarching goals.

-Quality is a team effort and everyone in your company must be involved.
-Determine a set of procedures adapted to each department and level in order for all staff to participate and take action on this new change.
+Quality is a team effort, and it must involve everyone in your company.
+Determine a set of procedures adapted to each department and level in order for all staff to take part and take action on this new change.

-The policies needed to spell out how a variety of situations are to be handled.
-They also need to set expectations about attendance, overtime, and conduct on the job.
-Procedures have to cover everything from how calls are to be conducted to how and when feedback is given.
+The policies needed to spell out how to handle a variety of situations.
+They also need to set expectations about attendance, overtime and conduct on the job.
+Procedures have to cover everything from how to conduct calls and when to give feedback.

 If you don’t already have one, you need to develop a Standard Operating Procedures manual.
 This is where you can put all your long-term policies and procedures once you have them ironed out.
 Most businesses have their SOP set up on all their computers, and software is available to make that easier.

-Without clearly-defined policies and procedures, it’s impossible to create a quality assurance program that’s both effective and reliable over time.
-So, take the time you need to lay out your road map to success.
+Without clearly defined policies and procedures, it’s impossible to create a Quality Assurance program that’s both effective and reliable.
+So, take the time you need to layout your road map to success.

-Once everything is planned out and has been carefully outlined, communicate the new procedures and changes that will take place with your staff.
+Once you plan and outline everything, communicate the new procedures and changes that will take place with your staff.
 Before making a big announcement, discuss this with the head and managers of each department.

-If this is your first formal QA program, though, you’ll need to spend more time making sure everyone gets good exposure to what you’ve created.
-Consider having a special work session to go over a new plan or discus major changes in the way you expect the job to be done from now on.
+If this is your first formal QA program, though, you must spend more time making sure everyone gets good exposure to what you’ve created.
+Consider having a special work session to go over a new plan or discuss major changes in the way you expect the job to be done from now on.
 Part of a successful quality assurance program is getting everyone in the office on board.

 Now the fun really begins.
-Collaborating with the different head of departments, work together to implement the new policies and procedures.
-This can be done through trainings, one-on-ones, and continuous feedback with employees.
+Collaborating with the different heads of departments, work together to implement the new policies and procedures.
+You can do this through training, one-on-ones, and continuous feedback with employees.

 The managers may need to remind people during the first few days if agents are forgetting to follow the new plan.
-Remember that this is a learning experience for everyone.
-Even if they’ve had comprehensive training, it’s too easy to fall back into old habits during those first few calls or shifts.
-Be patient but firm in insisting that they adhere to the new rules.
+Remember, this is a learning experience for everyone.
+Even if they’ve had comprehensive training, it’s too easy to fall into old habits during those first few calls or shifts.
+Be patient but firm in insisting they adhere to the new rules.

 After a few weeks or a couple of months after implementation, organize discussion and feedback sessions among managers meet and their teams to hear their experience with the new QA program.
-By creating a 360° feedback, you'll empower the entire organization and reduce resistance.
+By creating 360-degree feedback, you'll empower the entire organization and reduce resistance.

-Take a problem-solving approach with your sessions during this critical phase as you fine-tune and build the quality assurance plan you’ve created.
-Certainly, give your managers a safe space to bring up questions and problems.
-But, don’t allow your meetings to turn into pointless complaint sessions.
+Take a problem-solving approach with your sessions during this critical phase as you fine-tune and build the QA plan you’ve created.
+Give your managers a safe space to bring up questions and problems.
+But don’t allow your meetings to turn into pointless complaint sessions.

-You might hear questions or comments you need to research more about and/or mull over before making a decision.
+You might hear questions you need to research more about and/or mull over before deciding.
 That’s okay.
 This is a feedback session aimed at exploring issues, not solving them once and for all.